Global behavior of temporal discretizations for Volterra integrodifferential equations with certain nonsmooth kernels: Concluding remarks

 \section{Concluding remarks}

-In the present work, the z-transform in combination with two time-discrete approaches was used to approximate Volterra integrodifferential equations in Hilbert space.
-These methods involved the Crank-Nicolson technique with the interpolation quadrature, convolution quadrature and accurate second-order PI rules, respectively, and BDF2 method with corresponding quadrature rules.
-With suitable hypotheses, the long-time global stability and convergence for time discretizations were established by the z-transform and energy argument.
-However, in our analyses, theoretical results were derived based on the decreasing exponentially weight norm.
-In our future work, we would like to prove the long-time global behavior of discrete scheme of \eqref{eq1.1} while eliminating decreasing exponentially factors.
+In the present work, provided suitable hypotheses, the long-time global stability and convergence for time discretizations of VIDEs with multi-term non-smooth kernels were established by the z-transform and energy argument.
+However, in our analyses, the theoretical results were derived based on the decreasing exponentially weight norm.
+In the future work, we would like to prove the long-time global behavior of discrete scheme of problem \eqref{eq1.1} or problem \eqref{eq1.3} while eliminating decreasing exponentially factors.